angelsen/replkit2/src/pydov4/README.md

 3. First parameter must be `state`
 4. Return pure Python data structures (dict/list/str)
 5. Use `empty_table()` or `empty_tree()` for error cases
-6. Let the serializer handle all formatting
+6. Let the formatter handle all formatting

 Example:
 ```python